Getting a house ready to put on the market takes a lot of work. From repairs to finances and everything in between,…

 Real estate investing is a fundamental principle in most methods of wealth building.
 It provides the investor with an appreciating asset that simultaneously produces monthly cash flow.
 In an ideal world, you would slowly accumulate rental properties and build a portfolio over time.
 But life isn’t perfect and plans frequently change.

 With homeownership comes great responsibility.
 When something breaks, stops working, or needs to be upgraded, there isn’t a landlord or property manager you can call to take care of it for you.
 It’s up to you to find a solution and, if necessary, handle the repair on your own.
-But in order to do so, you’ll need to make sure you have a quality selection of tools available at all times….
-[Read More]
+But in order to do so,… [Read More]

 Quick – can you name three realtor friends off the top of your head?
 Most people don’t have any trouble quickly naming a handful of friends and close acquaintances that work in the industry.